 Occasionally a material developer, Manjari has co-authored the Pearson Edexcel International GCSE Textbook for English Language A and the online Teacher Resources for Edexcel International Advance Level English Literature.
 A firm believer in the limitless potential of each and every person to learn, change and grow, Manjari is equally invested in developing skills both personal and professional, a trait that she belives all educators should encourage and support not only in their students but in their colleagues as well.

-Higher Education Counsellor
+Team Leader - Higher Education

 Pubudu is passionate about providing well rounded guidance to help students choose higher education pathways that match their skills and aspirations.
 She firmly believes in the enormous potential a compassionate and well-informed adult has in helping a young person succeed in study, work and life.